 - Tool for exporting data to spreadsheets: The 'Spreadsheet Generator' (SPSHG) allows exporting thematic data of 3D objects into tables in CSV and Microsoft Excel format which can be uploaded to a Google Spreadsheet within the Google Document Cloud.
 For every selected geoobject one row is being exported where the first column always contains the GMLID value of the respective object.
 The further columns can be selected by the user.
 This tool can be used to export attribute data from e.g. buildings like the class, function, usage, roof type, address, and further generic attributes that may contain information like the building energy demand, potential solar energy gain, noise level on the facades etc. The spreadsheet rows can be linked to the visualization model generated by the KML/COLLADA/gITF Exporter.
-This is shown in Appendix B. - Tool for 3D visualization and interactive exploration of 3D models on the web: The '3DCityDB-Web-Map-Client' is a WebGL-based 3D web viewer which extends the Cesium Virtual Globe to support efficient displaying, caching, prefetching, dynamic loading and unloading of arbitrarily large pre-styled 3D visualization models in the form of tiled KML/gITF datasets generated by the KML/COLLADA/gITF Exporter.
+This is illustrated in Appendix B. - Tool for 3D visualization and interactive exploration of 3D models on the web: The '3DCityDB-Web-Map-Client' is a WebGL-based 3D web viewer which extends the Cesium Virtual Globe to support efficient displaying, caching, prefetching, dynamic loading and unloading of arbitrarily large pre-styled 3D visualization models in the form of tiled KML/glTF datasets generated by the KML/COLLADA/glTF Exporter.
 It provides an intuitive user interface to facilitate rich interaction with 3D visualization models by means of the enhanced functionalities like highlighting the objects of interests on mouseover and mouseclick as well as hiding, showing, and shadowing them.
-Moreover, the 3DCityDB-Web-Map-Client is able to link the 3D visualization model with an online spreadsheet (Google Fusion Table) in the Google Cloud and allows viewing and querying the thematic data of every city object according to its GMLID. - Web Feature Service (WFS) 2.0: The 3DCityDB comes with an OGC compliant implementation of a basic WFS 2.0 allowing web-based access to the 3D city objects stored in the database.
+Moreover, the 3DCityDB-Web-Map-Client is able to link the 3D visualization model with an online spreadsheet (Google Fusion Table) in the Google Cloud and allows viewing and querying the thematic data of every city object according to its GMLID.
+For details see also [Chaturvedi et al. 2015, Yao et al. 2016]. - Web Feature Service (WFS) 2.0: The 3DCityDB comes with an OGC compliant implementation of a basic WFS 2.0 allowing web-based access to the 3D city objects stored in the database.
 WFS clients can directly connect to this interface and retrieve 3D content for a wide variety of purposes.
 The implementation currently satisfies the Simple WFS conformance class.
+The WFS considers CityGML ADE contents, if the ADEs have been registered in the database and specific Java libraries for reading/ writing the ADE contents from/into the ADE database tables is provided (see above).
 An implementation of a full, transactional WFS is commercially available from one of the development partners, see Appendix C. - Support of different kinds of multi-representations: Levels of detail, different appearances, (and with Oracle RDBMS only) planning versions and history: Every geoobject as well as the DTM can be represented in five different resolution or fidelity steps (Levels of Detail, LOD).
 With increasing LOD, objects do not only obtain a more precise and finer geometry, but do also gain a thematic refinement.
 Different appearance data may be stored for each city object.
 Appearance relates to any surface-based theme, e.g. infrared radiation or noise pollution, not just visual properties.
 Consequently, data provided by appearances can be used as input for both presentation and analysis of virtual 3D city models.
 The database supports feature appearances for an arbitrary number of themes per city model.
 Each LOD of a feature can have individual appearances.
 Appearances can represent - among others - textures and georeferenced textures.
 All texture images can be stored in the database.